domRiddle/ASF/Configuration.md

 ### `CompleteTypesToSend`

-`ImmutableHashSet<byte>` type with default value being empty.
+`ImmutableHashSet<byte>` type with default value of being empty.
 When ASF is done with completing a given set of item types specified here, it can automatically send steam trade with all finished sets to the user with `Master` permission, which is very convenient if you'd like to utilize given bot account for e.g. STM matching, while moving finished sets to some other account.
 This option works the same as `loot` command, therefore keep in mind that it requires user with `Master` permission set, you may also need a valid `SteamTradeToken`, as well as using an account that is eligible for trading in the first place.

 As of today, the following item types are supported in this setting: